zzzprojects/docs/linqtosql-plus.net/pages/documentations/options/use-permanent-table.md

 # UsePermanentTable

-## Definition
+## Description

 Gets or sets if the library should `create` and `drop` a permanent table instead of using a temporary table.

 ```csharp
 context.BulkSaveChanges(options =>